Aniket0201/Chat-Bot/README.md

+Chatbot for Online Bookstore
-Developed a chatbot for an online bookstore that helps users with a variety of tasks.
-The chatbot can handle greetings, provide information about products, process payment queries, give delivery details, suggest books, and even tell jokes.
-You can interact with the chatbot by asking questions like:
+This repository contains the code to develop a chatbot for an online bookstore that assists users with various tasks such as providing product information, processing payment queries, delivering details, suggesting books, and even telling jokes.

+Installation
+PyTorch and Dependencies
+To install PyTorch, please refer to the official PyTorch installation guide.

+You also need to install nltk:

+bash
+Copy code
+pip install nltk
+If you encounter an error during the first run, you may need to install the nltk.tokenize.punkt package.
+Run the following commands in your terminal:

+bash
+Copy code
+$ python
+>>> import nltk
+>>> nltk.download('punkt')
+Usage
+Training the Model
+Run the training script:

+bash
+Copy code
+python train.py
+This will generate a data.pth file.

+Interacting with the Chatbot
+Run the chat script:

+bash
+Copy code
+python chat.py
+Features
+The chatbot can handle the following types of queries:

+Greetings
+Product information
+Payment queries
+Delivery details
+Book recommendations
+Jokes
+Example Questions
 "What kinds of items are there?"
 "Do you accept Mastercard?"
 "How long does delivery take?"
 "Can you recommend a fiction book?"
 "Tell me a joke!"

-1. Architecture Overview
+Architecture Overview
 The chatbot application consists of the following components:

 Intents File: A JSON file (intents.json) containing predefined tags, patterns, and responses.